jha0517/Circle04_MiniRT/README.md

 ## Authors

-Minishell was created by [jha0517](https://github.com/jha0517) and [Noulens](https://github.com/Noulens).
+MiniRT was created by [jha0517](https://github.com/jha0517) and [Noulens](https://github.com/Noulens).
 If you have any questions or feedback, please feel free to contact me.

 ## Acknowledgements